rare's 1,000 Gardens Project

 Welcome to rare’s 1,000 Gardens Project!
 We’re working to build a pollinator map along the Toronto-Waterloo Region corridor.
 Keep reading to learn more about this project.
 When you’re ready, you can sign up to join us!

 Pollinators are a critical part of our ecosystem.
 By carrying pollen between plants, these tiny eco-warriors pollinate fruits, vegetables, and flowers, making plants healthier and able to produce a harvest.
 Unfortunately, the pollinator population is in decline, with one of the main factors being habitat loss.
 By creating and maintaining a pollinator garden you are contributing to overall conservation!
-Planting native species in gardens will support critical pollinators to provide their important ecosystem
+Planting native species in gardens will support critical pollinators to provide their important ecosystem service.

 Anyone with a garden including native species beneficial to local pollinators can participate!
 It doesn’t matter whether you have a large backyard garden or a tiny garden on your balcony; we welcome gardens of all shapes and sizes!

 If you already have an existing pollinator garden, please register and provide details on your garden.
 Your garden will then become part of the corridor showing conservation efforts from Waterloo Region to Toronto.
 Your one garden will become part of the larger overall goal of habitat creation and will join the mosaic of gardens helping to reverse pollinator declines and to support the local environment.
-If you want to join, but don’t yet have a garden, check out these resources to help you get started.